Estimated reading time: 16 minutes

 That’s it.

-Pickled beets are easy to make, although many steps go by very fast.
+Pickled beets are easy to make, although many steps go quickly.

 Once you’ve got it down, you won’t know you’re doing it, and you’ll have plenty for a long time.